json-e/json-e/CONTRIBUTING.md

 ## Python

-The Python implementation is located in `./jsone`.
+The Python implementation is located in `./py`.

-For Python, activate a virtualenv and run `pip install -e .`.

-To run the Python tests only, use `python setup.py test`.

-Note that JSON-e supports both Python 2 and Python 3.
+To test this implementation, install and run `tox`, which will test on all supported Python versions.
+If you have fewer Python versions installed, that's OK -- when you make a PR it will run for all versions.

 ## Go